byborh/careerLauncher/README.md

 ## License

+## License
-This project is open-source under the MIT License.
-See `LICENSE` for details.
+This database is released under the **Open Data Commons Attribution License (ODC-BY)**.
+You are free to share, create, and adapt as long as you provide proper attribution.
+See [LICENSE](LICENSE) for full details.

-> ⚠️ **Disclaimer:** All emails are collected from public sources.
+⚠️ **Disclaimer**: All emails are collected from public sources.
 Use responsibly.
 Do not send bulk unsolicited emails.
 Respect privacy and applicable laws.